Anon-111/Source-Code-Modelling/README.md

 # Source-Code-Modelling
-Repository for 'Transformer-based Language Models for Source Code'
+Repository for 'Language Modeling for Source Code with Transformer-XL' Currently being prepared for display.

-Run Transformer_python.py and adjust the input number to change the used model.